 The iconic CoCo Chanel advised to look in the mirror and remove one accessory before walking out the door.
 The same rule applies to the holiday message.

 Don’t be too verbose.
 Again, it’s the holiday message—not the annual report.
-While it’s fine to highlight company successes and goals for the coming year, keep it brief and remember that the goal is to focus on employee appreciation and the joy of the season.
+While it’s fine to highlight company successes and goals for the coming year, keep it brief and remember that the goal is to focus on employee appreciation and the season.

 Read over your final draft and make any necessary cuts/edits prior to sending.